FatCharlie/DiscoBox/README.md

 ```

 # Notes
 I'm glossing over some real hurdles, a big one being the radial creation and measurement, which the authors below have also flagged.
-Hoping to do what Valencia et al. and create a larger mode size but only keep a subsection where the noise is less likely to happen
+Hoping to do what Valencia et al. did and create a larger mode size but only keep a subsection where the noise is less likely to happen

 ![crosstalk-by-mode-group-barchart](images/discobox_mode_group_crosstalk.png)